charleslbryant/going-agile/DraftNotes.md

 In the beginning we had no real team planning.
 Tickets were assigned by the development manager and the developers completed the tickets.

-We had daily standups to review status, but it was more of a status meeting for the development manager than an effective tool to build team work and accelerate the flow of work.
+We had daily standups to review status, but it was more of a status meeting for the development manager than an effective tool to build team work and accelerate the flow of work

 #Requirements Review